Graph Writing # 131 - Four countries of residence of overseas students in Australia

 Between 1982 and 1984, the number of students from Indonesia remained constant.
 In 1987 it dramatically went up and in 1994 reached a peak with the figure of about 28,000 students.
 By contrast, the number of students travelling from Hong Kong to Australia reached its maximum in 1997, having achieved the level of 18,000 students.
 The figures for Malaysia and Singapore slightly differ from Indonesia and Hong Kong.
 In 1987, Malaysia reached the level of about 28,000 students arrived.

-In conclusion, there was a downward trend in the number of students coming from different four countries to Australia for studies.
+To summarise, there was a downward trend in the number of students coming from different four countries to Australia for studies.

 Sample Answer 2: